 Avoid mealtime mobs by having picnics far from commercial areas.

 After the entrance gate, the largest crowd we dealt with in Yosemite was at the Village Store, a grocery and souvenir shop in Yosemite Village.
 I’m glad my son has a memento to remember the trip—and he loved the mosaic-making workshop that he took at the Yosemite Art Center next door.
 But I’m even happier that we were able to avoid Yosemite Village’s mealtime crowds by packing a picnic each day—something we were able to do because we’d booked a vacation home rental in Yosemite West, a community that is technically outside Yosemite but on the park side of the fee gates.

 Hire a naturalist guide to get you truly off the beaten path.

 Our guide took us on quieter trails that were alternatives to the ones we would have chosen on our own, and he made suggestions for how to spend the rest of our time in the park.
 He also opened my son’s eyes to this new place in a way I couldn’t have, explaining everything from the strange phenomenon of frazil ice to the culinary techniques of the Ahwahneechee people who once populated the region.
-Our guide experience was arranged by Mark Campbell, who has earned a spot on our WOW List as Trusted Travel Expert for U.S. national parks.
-Mark has handpicked the cleverest guides in the parks; the guide we used trains the leaders for trips by Backroads, Outward Bound, and the like.
-(Mark arranges only complete trips that include accommodations and special activities; he does not book guides only.)
-If you’ve got kids, request a guide who works well with them, getting down on their level and adjusting the pace appropriately, as ours did.
+If you’re seeking a superlative national-parks itinerary and travel arrangements, complete with the most knowledgeable and engaging guides, we know who to recommend: Just write to Ask Wendy.

 Choose dirt over pavement.